tylermhansen/listenerleague/index.md

 <p>
 The memes he doth provide to Slack <br>
-Are only rivaled by beloved Talk of the Smack
+Are only rivaled by his famous Talk of the Smack
 </p>